 Part of the Wire Mesh series, the abbreviated Eames DKR Chair stood for Dining (D) height, K-Wire (K) chair, on Rod (R) base.
 The DKR-1 and DKR-2 are the exact same chair however the number represents the patterned shape of the upholstery cover.

-Released in 1951, the Eames Office was finally able to realise their aspiration of bringing to the marketplace a chair made primarily in metal.
+Released in 1951, the Eames Office was finally able to realize their aspiration of bringing to the marketplace a chair made primarily in metal.
 Even the plastic series chairs which preceded it were originally intended to be metal before the advancement of fiberglass.
 The manufacturing work was completed by Banner Metals of Compton, California, for Herman Miller.

 Much of the work had already been done as the wire mesh series would use the same bases found on the plastic chairs.
-They would also utilise the same shape and design in the top of the side plastic chairs.
+They would also utilize the same shape and design in the top of the side plastic chairs.
 There was of course, no arm version made.
 As well as the Eiffel base, the Eames DKR Eiffel Chair was also released on dowel base (DKW), Cats Cradle (LKR), rocker (RKR) and two sizes of X Base (DKX & MKX).
 Later the cast pivot base was also added to the series (PKC).

 The DKR-1 and DKR-2 were different only in the upholstery style.
 The padding of the DKR-1 Eiffel Wire Chair was like the early plastic chairs, with a removable cover to only the front facing seat part.
 The DKR-2 had a new upholstery design, with two pieces, one on the seat and one on the back, tied by a button in the center.
 The shape of the cover for the DKR-2 is what coined the phrase the ‘Bikini’ chair for it’s resemblance to the fashionable swimsuit.
 The chairs were available in a range of factory fabrics, designed by Alexander Girard.